Problems during treatment related to braces are rare. But they do happen, so you should prepare yourself to handle them by following this advice:

-Below is a list of first-response options you can take for a variety of scenarios before to reach our office.
+Below is a list of first-response options you can take for a variety of scenarios before reaching our office.

 If the archwire of your braces is irritating your gums or your teeth, try to shift its position using a Q-tip or the eraser on the back of a pencil.
-If it cannot be shifted, lift it away from your gums or teeth using a small piece of wax or cotton, or sugarless gum.
+In case you cannot shift it, a small piece of wax or cotton, or sugarless gum can help.
 Schedule an appointment with Starlight as soon as possible to have the wire readjusted.